What Is Fair Trade (and Why Does It Matter)?

 • Fair Trade advocates for transparency along a product's entire supply chain, from farm, field, or fishery to finished product.
 Being able to trace raw materials from their origins to their destination ensures that Fair Trade standards are upheld every step of the way.

 • Fair Trade supports workers with economic empowerment that gives them the resources necessary to help their families and communities thrive.

 • Fair Trade is a bulwark against exploitive labor practices.
 In the developing countries where much of the Western world's consumer goods are produced, workers don't have the opportunity for representation or to advocate for themselves.
 Fair Trade Certified™ facilities have policies and procedures designed to give workers a voice when negotiating with management or addressing a grievance.

 While it's easy to make the connection between better health and avoiding fruit and vegetables that have been treated with potentially dangerous chemicals, the reason why organic farming matters for your sheets and mattresses might not be as clear to many consumers.
 (Learn what an organic mattress is here.)

-Fair Trade isn’t the same as organic, although there is a certain amount of overlap between the two categories.
-Our Lofton sheets, for example, are made from 100% organic cotton that is produced in a way that eschews toxic pesticides and synthetic fertilizers, then tinted with eco-friendly dyes, in keeping with environmental standards of a Fair Trade Certified™ factory.
+Fair Trade isn't the same as organic, although there is a certain amount of overlap between the two categories.
+Some sheets, for example, are made from organic cotton that is produced in a way that eschews toxic pesticides and synthetic fertilizers, then tinted with eco-friendly dyes, in keeping with the environmental standards of a Fair Trade Certified™ factory.

 In addition to being good for the environment, organic cotton sheets are also good for your health.
 Organic cotton sheets are hypoallergenic, so they're a great pick if you have allergies.
 They're also free of many chemicals that can cause skin irritation.
 Finally, organic cotton sheets are lightweight and breathable, which will allow you to have a cool and comfortable sleep.